Dynamic Modeling Of Spherical Variable-Shape Wave Energy Converters: Unconstrained Equations of Motion For Flexible Spherical Buoys

 The unconstrained equations of motion are here derived as a first step towards writing the constrained equations of motion.
 The Lagrangian for this buoy system can be written as the summation of three quantities \cite{junkins2009analytical}:

-where $\mathcal{L}_D(t,\vec{\mathbf{x}},\dot{\vec{\mathbf{x}}})$ is associated with the discrete coordinates, $\hat{\mathcal{L}}$ is the Lagrangian density function and it is a function of the discrete and distributed parameter coordinates, $\mathcal{L}_B$ is associated with the boundaries.
-In the this work there are no boundary terms in the Lagrangian equation, i.e., $\mathcal{L}_B = \boldsymbol{0}$.
-First we will derive the equations of motion related to the discrete coordinates then the equations of motion related to the distributed parameter coordinates will be derived where Rayleigh-Ritz approximation will be summoned.
+where $\mathcal{L}_D(t,\vec{\mathbf{x}},\dot{\vec{\mathbf{x}}})$ and $\mathcal{L}_B$ are related to the discrete coordinates and the boundaries, respectively. , $\hat{\mathcal{L}}$ is the Lagrangian density function and it is a function of the discrete and distributed parameter coordinates.
+In this work there are no boundary terms in the Lagrangian equation, i.e., $\mathcal{L}_B = \boldsymbol{0}$.
+First, we will derive the equations of motion related to the discrete coordinates, then the equations of motion related to the distributed parameter coordinates will be derived where Rayleigh-Ritz approximation will be summoned.